1312 (13th November)

 1330 (20th October)

-Edward managed to overthrow his mother, Isabella and Roger Mortimer and become ruler in his own right.
+Edward decided that he was old enough to rule the country.
+However, his mother and Mortimer did not want to lose power.
+Edward had to overthrow them and seize power.
 Roger Mortimer was sent to the Tower of London and all his lands were forfeited to the Crown.
 Isabella was sent to Windsor Castle where she was placed under house arrest.

 Roger Mortimer was found guilty of treason.

 1330 (29th November)

 Edward allowed his mother, Isabella, to go to Castle Rising in Norfolk where she lived in comfort.